sbravo15/core-code-from-scratch-readme/README.md

 2. Interpreted
 Source Code
-Interpreter Program (turns it into machiine code on the fly, line by line, on the spot) Processes on the spot (Not saved as a another file)
+Interpreter Program (turns it into machine code on the fly, line by line, on the spot) Processes on the spot (Not saved as a another file)
 Ex: Javascript interpreted into the web browser